mickymacirl/rathmackneecastle/README.md

 4. Click and drag browser window to lower or higher window size.

 **Expected:**

 The website is responsive on all sizes and no pixelation is accruing.
 No overlap of text or images.

 **Actual:**

 The website behaved as expected, issue with the center of text in the confirm.html page on a larger browser window of 700px.
 Bug listed in the unfixed bug section.

+The website was testing on the following devices, with no resizing issues seen:

+* Samsung fold 2
+* iPhone 11
+* Samsung Galaxy Tab
+* Nexus 7 with Kali Linux

 ## Accessibility
 ## Lighthouse Testing